marekbrze/categorized-raycast-extensions/README.md

 [Twos Post](https://www.raycast.com/ekafyi/twos) by ekafyi - Add new 'thing' to Twos

-[Typefully](https://www.raycast.com/danielferguson/typefully) by danielferguson - The Typefully extension to help you schedule tweets and reach your audience.
+[Typefully](https://www.raycast.com/typefully/typefully) by typefully - The Typefully extension to help you schedule tweets and reach your audience.

 [v2ex](https://www.raycast.com/leo/v2ex) by leo - You can quickly access the 10 most popular posts of v2ex at the moment.
 Note: The v2ex home page can be reached by visiting https://www.v2ex.com/ through your browser.
 For users in China, proxy access is supported.